Kevin Galim

 Seoul, South Korea

-I am a Senior AI Research Engineer at FuriosaAI, where I design scalable algorithms and systems that make modern AI models faster and more efficient.
-My research sits at the intersection of efficient inference, generative modeling, and AI systems.
+I am a Senior AI Research Engineer at FuriosaAI, where I work on efficient LLM inference, post-training systems, and accelerator-aware training/inference pipelines.
+My research sits at the intersection of efficient inference, post-training, and AI systems.

-I have authored 10+ publications at top-tier venues including ICLR, ICML, ACL, CVPR, ECCV, and WACV, with work spanning efficient LLM inference (speculative decoding, KV-cache optimization), parameter-efficient fine-tuning for state space models, and diffusion-based language models.
+I have authored 10+ publications at venues including ICLR, ICML, ACL, CVPR, ECCV, and WACV, with work spanning KV-cache and prompt/context compression, parameter-efficient adaptation for state space models, and diffusion LLMs with parallel decoding.

-Before joining FuriosaAI, I worked on applied computer vision at Funzin (autonomous golf cart perception, CES 2021), GPU-accelerated image processing at ARRI in Munich, and freelance AR/web development.
+Before joining FuriosaAI, I worked on applied computer vision at Funzin, including autonomous golf cart perception and CES 2021 demos; GPU-accelerated image processing at ARRI in Munich; and freelance AR/web development.
 I received my M.Sc. in Informatics (Games Engineering) from the Technical University of Munich (grade 1.4), including a semester of research in computer graphics at the University of Tokyo.

 Research interests:

-• Efficient LLM inference: speculative decoding, KV-cache compression, approximate inference
+- Efficient LLM inference: KV-cache and prompt/context compression, speculative/draft-based decoding, and approximate inference

-• Parameter-efficient fine-tuning: LoRA, state space models (Mamba/SSMs)
+- Parameter-efficient fine-tuning: LoRA, state space models, and Mamba-style architectures

 Languages: German (native) · English (fluent) · Korean (professional, TOPIK 5)